 - Carbohydrates: 32.6g

 - Protein: 4.5g

 - Cholesterol: 0mg

-Keywords: vegan brownie recipe, chocolate caramel brownies, paleo, dairy free
+Keywords: vegan brownies, chocolate caramel brownies, paleo, dairy free, salted caramel sauce

 Ya, that’s one big stack of vegan/paleo chocolate caramel brownies y’all.

 Might as well add a big dollop of coconut cream whipped topping.
 Hey, go big or go home with superfoods, right?
 Haha!